aarushijain16/Customer-Retention-and-Revenue-Growth-Analytics/data_model.md

 This project follows a **modular, city-level analytical data model** designed to support scalable customer behaviour analysis for a food delivery platform.

-Due to the absence of a unified relational database, the analysis uses **city-specific analytical datasets** generated in Python, queried using SQL (DuckDB), and consolidated for reporting and visualisation.
+The analysis uses Python for data preparation and feature engineering, a centralized PostgreSQL analytical table for SQL-based analysis, and Power BI for real-time reporting and visualisation.

 # Data Architecture